indianwonk/indianwonk.github.io/about.md

 ### FAQs

-Q. Who should follow our channel?
+**Q. Who should follow our channel?**
-A. Anyone willing to learn something new and particularly related to tech, tutorials, student essentials, coding, software tools and IT related topics.
+**A.** Anyone willing to learn something new and particularly related to tech, tutorials, student essentials, coding, software tools and IT related topics.

-Q. This channel is highly recommended for?
+**Q. This channel is highly recommended for?**
-A. Computer Science students especially in their schools, colleges or any graduate programs.
+**A.** Computer Science students especially in their schools, colleges or any graduate programs.

-Q. Why this channel was started?
+**Q. Why this channel was started?**
-A. To teach students abput software, career and code making tools.
+**A.** To teach students about software, career and code making tools.
 Also includes everything else that schools and colleges don't teach.
 And to personally share what we learned from our gained experiences.

 ### Contact me